-This study looks for a mechanism to explain the widespread correlations between making sense of life and well-being.
-The authors present a model where making sense of life leads to a more proactive health orientation, which then leads to all the downstream positive health benefits that are associated with making sense of life.
+This study looks for a mechanism to explain the widespread correlations between making sense of things and well-being.
+The authors present a model where making sense of things leads to a more proactive health orientation, which then leads to all the downstream positive health benefits that are associated with making sense of things.

 This paper assesses wisdom in terms of the degree to which people use various schemas to deal with social conflicts.
 They found that wise reasoning is associated with greater life satisfaction, less negative affect, better social relationships, less depressive rumination, more positive vs. negative words used in speech, and greater longevity.
 The relationship between wise reasoning and well-being held even when controlling for socio-economic factors, verbal abilities, and several personality traits.
 As in prior work there was no association between intelligence and well-being.
 Further, wise reasoning mediated age-related differences in well-being, particularly among the middle-aged and older adults.

 This paper makes the link between measurable increases in wisdom when people were asked to self distance while describing current life adversities.
 This links together the concepts of wise reasoning and distancing.